esmf-org/esmf/src/addon/ESMX/Comps/ESMX_Data/README.md

     Verbosity:  high
 ```

-In addition, `ESMX_Data` implements the following custom configuration keys.
+In addition to the standard component options, `ESMX_Data` implements the following custom configuration keys that can be used to customize an `ESMX_Data` instance.

 ### `timeKeeping`